A bag-of-paths framework for network data analysis: The basic bag-of-paths framework

 An intuitive interpretation of the elements $z_{ij}$ of the $\mathbf{Z}$ matrix can be provided as follows \cite{Saerens-2008,Mantrach-2009}.
-Consider a special random walk defined by the transition-probabilities matrix $\mathbf{W}$.
-Since $\mathbf{W}$ has each row sum less than one, the random walker has a nonzero probability of disappearing at each node $i$ and each time step which is equal to $(1 - \sum_{j=1}^{n}w_{ij})$.
-From Equation (\ref{Eq_W_matrix01}), it can be observed that the probability of surviving during a transition $i \rightarrow j$ is proportional to $\exp[-\theta c_{ij}]$.
-This interpretation makes sense: there is a smaller probability to survive edges with a high cost.
-In this case, the elements of the $\mathbf{Z}$ matrix, $z_{ij} = [\mathbf{Z}]_{ij}$, can be interpreted as the expected number of passages through node $j$ (see for instance \cite{Snell-1984,Kemeny-1960}) for an "evaporating" or "killing" random walker starting in node $i$ and ending in $j$.
+Consider a special random walk defined by the transition probability matrix $\mathbf{W}$ whose elements are $[\mathbf{W}]_{ij} = p^{\mathrm{ref}}_{ij} \exp[-c_{ij}]$.
+As $\mathbf{W}$ has some row sums less than one (the rows $i$ of $\textbf{C}$ containing at least one strictly positive cost $c_{ij}$), the random walker has a nonzero probability of disappearing in each of these nodes which is equal to $(1 - \sum_{j=1}^{n}w_{ij})$ at each time step.
+Indeed, from Equation (\ref{Eq_W_matrix01}), it can be observed that the probability of surviving during a transition $i \rightarrow j$ is proportional to $\exp[-\theta c_{ij}]$, which makes sense: there is a smaller probability to survive edges with a high cost.
+In this case, the elements of the $\mathbf{Z}$ matrix, $z_{ij} = [\mathbf{Z}]_{ij}$, can be interpreted as the expected number of times that an ``evaporating'', or ``killed'' random walk, starting from node $i$, visits node $j$ (see for instance \cite{Snell-1984,Kemeny-1960}) before being killed.